araten10/EdgewarePlusPlus/README.md

 •*Can save multiple packs at once for fast switching between them*

+>Note to self: this list is getting really long...!
+Might make a compacted image of a bunch of new features at some point...

 ## Planned Additions

 Planned additions, as well as currently known issues, can now be found on the [issues page](https://github.com/araten10/EdgewarePlusPlus/issues).